franzlst/socialSharePrivacy-for-MooTools/README.md

 ===============================

-socialSharePrivacy for MooTools | 2 clicks for more privacy This is the MooTools version of the jQuery-plugin socialSharePrivacy of the "Heise Zeitschriftenverlags", made by Franz Steinmetz.
+socialSharePrivacy for MooTools | 2 clicks for more privacy

+This is the MooTools version of the jQuery-plugin socialSharePrivacy of the "Heise Zeitschriftenverlags", made by Franz Steinmetz.
+My blog article about the plugin can be found here: http://www.franework.de/blog/artikel/heises-socialshareprivacy-nun-auch-für-mootools.html

 More information about the original plugin and the options can be found in the file Source/original/index.html